-On November 10, 1984, at the Orange Bowl, the University of Maryland’s backup quarterback Frank Reich throws six touchdown passes against the University of Miami in the second half, completing an improbable comeback.
+On November 10, 1984, the University of Maryland’s backup quarterback Frank Reich throws six touchdown passes against the University of Miami in the second half of the game, completing an improbable comeback.
 The Terrapins, who had been losing 31-0 at the half, ended up winning the game 42-40.
 “In the first half, everything that could possibly go wrong, went wrong,” one of Reich’s teammates said.
 “In the second half, everything that could possibly go right, went right.”

 In the first two quarters of the game, Miami out-gained the Terps 328 yards to 57 and ran up their 31-point lead–but they didn’t do it graciously.
 “The comeback never would’ve happened if it had not been for the attitude of the Miami Hurricanes,” one Maryland player remembered.
 “No question about it.
 Those guys were the biggest cheap-shot, trash-talking, classless outfit of football players I’ve ever seen in my life.”
 He added: “You can almost take getting beat if a team is kicking your butts and they’re doing it cleanly.
 And there was no question that they were kicking our butts in the first half.
 But that team made us mad, and it gave us a little extra incentive.”
 And the Terps dug in their heels.